Basic Approach to Corporate Governance

 Overview of Compensation Policy for Directors and Executive Officers

 - Remuneration for directors and executive officers is determined by the Compensation Committee following objective and transparent procedures

 - Compensation systems for directors are focused on rewarding the performance of their primary duty of providing sound supervision of executive officers

 - Compensation systems for executive officers are designed to maintain and boost their motivation to carry out their business execution duties, with the performance-based variable portion accounting for a significant proportion of their total compensation.
 In addition, with the aim of promoting the Group’s sustainable growth and strengthening incentive systems for executive officers on a medium-to-long-term basis to enhance its corporate value, the Company has adopted Performance Share Units.

 1. Compensation System for Directors

 Compensation for directors consists of position-based compensation and a duty-based additional portion in cash.
-In order to further ensure sound supervision of executive officers, performance-based compensation was abolished as of June 2017.

 2. Compensation System for Executive Officers